rohinmshah/gac2011-eh/ gac2011-eh/BlazingContacts/src/com/blazingcontacts/BlazingContacts/readme.txt

 1. Account type - at present, just uses a default value instead of finding it from the contacts.
 2.  final String TAG in MainActivity - why is this there?
-3. Start and Join Activities - we are guaranteed to have a name (otherwise the buttons are invisible).
-Also, if there is no phone number / email, uncheck the box.
+3. Start and Join Activities - If there is no phone number / email, uncheck the box.
 4. Better code - instead of having 2 SharedPreferences for start and join, there should only be 1.
 5. If 4. is not done, at least data from the join activity should be put into data for the start activity.
 6. Password - Does the web server check that the password matches?
 If so, can be implemented quite easily.
 Just need to know what happens if the password doesn't match.